spbroot/sipdoorbell/README.md

   In this configuration, the SIP call hangup is performed by sending the DTMF code "#".
 Replace "sndcode %23" with the required value

 * Download the necessary files to generate a video stream

-  _Necessary only if there is no RTSP stream from the intercom_

   ```
   cd /opt